-Any philosopher of linguistics will encounter the notion of a 'grammatical rule' repeatedly, and it would be easy to make the mistake of imagining that it is an unproblematic notion that we understand from everyday life, one that the scientific work done in the field known as generative grammar has tried to explicate over the past seven decades.
+Any philosopher of linguistics will encounter the notion of a grammatical rule repeatedly, and it would be easy to make the mistake of imagining that it is an unproblematic notion that we understand from everyday life, one that the scientific work done in the field known as generative grammar has tried to explicate.
 But that is not so.

-There is an ordinary, everyday sense of the term 'rule' under which rules can be obeyed, disregarded, violated, waived, enforced, etc., and their whole point is to define certain things as correct or permitted and others as incorrect, inappropriate, or forbidden; such rules have NORMATIVE force.
-But linguists abandoned the ordinary sense of 'rule' after 1957, and started using the term to denote such abstract entities as phrase structure formulas (A $\rightarrow$ B C) and transformations (X $\Rightarrow$ Y).
-Such expressions that do not have normative interpretation at all.
+There is an ordinary, everyday sense of the term 'rule' under which rules can be obeyed, disregarded, violated, waived, enforced, etc., and their whole point is to define certain things as correct or permitted and others as incorrect, inappropriate, or forbidden; they have NORMATIVE force.
+But linguists abandoned the ordinary sense of 'rule' after 1957, and started using the term to denote such abstract entities as phrase structure formulæ (A \rightarrow B C) and transformations (X \Rightarrow Y), expressions that do not have normative interpretation at all.

 Yet grammars must have normative force, or they are not serving their traditional purpose of specifying what is correctly phrased and what is not in the language.
-They could be of no possible use to learners of the language if they did not specify what differentiates correct usage from incorrect or mistaken usage.
+They would be of no use to learners of the language if they did not specify what differentiates correct usage from incorrect or mistaken usage.

-Normativity (in my terms) is not at all the same thing as prescriptivism.
+But normativity (in my terms) is not at all the same thing as prescriptivism.
 And the fact that some grammatical statement is interpreted as normative does not in any way imply that if you violate it you have done something you ought not to have done: Alan Millar (2004) carefully explicates that point.